kajal-rekha/rising-phoenix/README.md

  2. Navigate to the project directory. cd rising-phoenix

-  4. Install the dependencies using npm or yarn. npm install
+  4. Install the dependencies using npm or yarn npm install or yarn install
-       # or
-        yarn install

-5. Start the development server. npm run dev
+5. Start the development server. npm run dev or yarn dev
-    # or
-    yarn dev

 6. Open your browser and visit http://localhost:3000 to access the Rising Phoenix Martial Arts Academy.